 Your purpose may connect you with a cause, or initiative, but you may not know how to serve it.
 There are many roles available, be it at your child’s school, on their sporting teams, to a charity, or at the boardroom table.
 Assess which environment brings out the best in you and which organization’s vision you believe in, this combination will catapult your impact.

 The environment best for you could be taking the lead and closing a social gap.
 Lydia Muso, the oldest child of seven, was drawn into taking care of others.
 She followed her strength thread and enjoyment for care to become a nurse in Sudan, where she was exposed to so many neglected children.
 Returning home to Lesotho, she found there were no social programs available for vulnerable children.

 Lydia researched the state of child neglect in Lesotho and decided to be part of the solution.
-She became educated in counselling and then social work, and then started The Lesotho Child Counseling Unit.
-Lydia now lobbies for policy change to protect children rights.
-Although Lydia takes on many roles, the one she receives most fulfilment is where she can connect with the children.
+She became educated in counseling and then social work, and then started The Lesotho Child Counseling Unit.
+Lydia now lobbies for policy change to protect children’s rights.
+Although Lydia takes on many roles, the one she receives most fulfillment is where she can connect with the children.
 Lydia opened her home to abused children giving them a temporary place to feel safe while preparing them mentally and emotionally to go back into the world.

 Lydia excels in an environment where children are her roommates and creating an environment where everyone is safe and happy.

 When considering who & where to contribute, consider what you enjoy doing, and with whom.
 Reflecting can assist in the type of people you will serve, but also how you will serve them.
 Will you want to collaborate with others, or will you want to fly solo?
 Will it be a monthly commitment, or weekly?
 Do you want to connect with like-mind people, such as on a board, or connect at grassroots?When considering who & where to contribute, consider what you enjoy doing, and with whom. #MyContributionCounts #YouMeWeMovement Click To Tweet